-Fisheries staff from Manitoba Natural Resources and Northern Development conduct annual fish stock assessments on Dauphin Lake.
-This report includes results from the stock assessment completed in 2022.
+Fisheries staff from Manitoba Economic Development, Investment, Trade and Natural Resources conduct annual fish stock assessments on Dauphin Lake.
+This report includes results from the stock assessment completed in 2023.
 Each year, an index gillnetting project is performed on Dauphin Lake to provide an updated assessment on the species composition and to evaluate the success of the walleye recruitment in the lake.
 Information on length, weight, and age was collected from walleye (Sander vitreus) and northern pike (Esox lucius) caught in the nets, all other species were counted and bulk weighed.
-Walleye was the most abundant species caught in the gill nets followed by white sucker (Catostomus commersoni), yellow perch (Perca flavescens), and northern pike.
+Walleye was the most abundant species caught in the gill nets followed by shorthead redhorse (Maxostoma macrolepitodum), northern pike (Perca flavescens), and yellow perch (Perca flavescens).
 Data analysis conducted includes Catch-per-unit-effort (CPUE), relative abundance, age frequencies, and a variety of other population health metrics.